 You can also place objects like shapes, images, videos, text boxes, and equations inside a shape, so they're nested.
 If you type inside the outer (parent) shape, the inner nested object moves with the text as you edit:

-- On iPhone or iPad, add the new object to your document.
+- On your iPhone or iPad, add the new object to your document.
 Select the new object, then tap Cut.
 Double-tap the shape in which you want to nest the new object so the insertion point appears inside the shape, tap it again, then tap Paste.

-- On Mac, add the new object to your document.
+- On your Mac, add the new object to your document.
 Control-click the new object, then choose Cut.
 Control-click the shape in which you want to nest the new object, then choose Paste.